-This Annual Report on Form 10-K ("Annual Report") contains statements reflecting our views about our future performance that constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that involve substantial risks and uncertainties.
+This Annual Report on Form 10-K as amended by Amendment No. 1 on 10-K/A ("Annual Report") contains statements reflecting our views about our future performance that constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that involve substantial risks and uncertainties.
 All statements contained in this Annual Report other than statements of historical fact, including statements regarding our future results of operations and financial position, our business strategy and plans, and our objectives for future operations, are forward-looking statements.
-Statements that constitute forward-looking statements are generally identified through the inclusion of words such as "believes," "expects," "intends," "estimates." "projects," "anticipates," "will," "plan," "may," "should," or similar language.
-Statements addressing our future operating performance and statements addressing events and developments that we expect or anticipate will occur are also considered as forward-looking statements.
+Statements that constitute forward-looking statements are generally identified through the inclusion of words such as "believes," "expects," "intends," "estimates," "projects," and evelopments that we expect or anticipate will occur are also considered as forward-looking statements.
 All forward-looking statements included herein are made only as of the date hereof.
 It is routine for our internal projections and expectations to change throughout the year, and any forward-looking statements based upon these projections or expectations may change prior to the end of the next quarter or year.
 Readers of this Annual Report are cautioned not to place undue reliance on any such forward-looking statements.
 As a result of a number of known and unknown risks and uncertainties, our actual results or performance may be materially different from those expressed or implied by these forward-looking statements.
-Risks and uncertainties are identified and discussed in Item IA-Risk Factors in this Annual Report.
-All subsequent written or oral forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by these risk factors.
-We undertake no obligation to update any forward-looking statement, whether as a result of new information, future events, or otherwise.
-The discussion and analysis of our financial condition and results of operations included in Item 7- Management's Discussion and Analysis of Financial Condition and Results of Operations should be read in conjunction with our consolidated financial statements and related notes included in Item 8 of this Annual Report.
+Risks and uncertainties are identified and discussed in Item 1A-Risk Factors in this Annual Report.